oursaco/database-take-home/solution.md

 For my first idea, I decided to solve a simpler version of the problem, ignoring the exponential distribution.
 Instead, I guaranteed that every query would reach its desired node by creating a big cycle.
 This idea achieved a score of a bit over 200.

+After running this, I notice that there are very few distinct nodes that are actually queried, so there is really no need to search over a very large cycle.
+Instead, we could have a small cycle consisting of the relevant nodes, and have all the unnecessary nodes feed into the cycle.
+This increases our score to around 470.

 ### Optimization Strategy